 Customers who use more electricity than average at peak times will see their bills increase under time-of-use rates – which better reflects the costs that they impose on the electric system.
 On the other hand, customers who use less peak energy than average will see bill savings even without making any changes.

-If you are a resident of Eden Prairie or the Hiawatha neighborhood in Minneapolis, you may be enrolled in Xcel’s new rate beginning in 2020.
-Please reach out to Xcel or to me at 651-300-4701, ext.
-5 or email@example.com to learn more about the rate and how you can take advantage of it to save money.
+If you are a resident of Eden Prairie, Bancroft, Corcoran, Longfellow, Powderhorn, and Seward neighborhoods, you may be enrolled in Xcel’s new rate beginning in 2020.
+Please reach out to Xcel or CUB at 651-300-4701, or email@example.com to learn more about the rate and how you can take advantage of it to save money.

 *Post updated to reflect the correct neighborhoods participating in time-of-use pilot program.
 12-06-2019

 We are sorry that this post was not useful for you!